Cynth42/fend-restaurant-stage-one-repo/README.md

 ### Udacity Front-End Web Developer Nanodegree program

 ### This project incrementally converts a static webpage to a mobile-ready web application.
 A static design that lacks             accessibility is converted to be responsive on different sized displays and accessible for screen reader use.
-Service worker is added to begin the process of creating a seamless offline experience for users.
+Service         worker is added to create offline capable mobile web application experience for users.

 ## Table of Contents